 If you are someone who has a dry sense of humor, write that way.
 If you cry over commercials because everything just hits you in the feels, write that way.
 Just make sure that what you write feels and sounds like you.

 Life can be crazy and chaotic and busy.
 We get it!
 But make sure you set aside time to work on writing your wedding vows.
 You’ll feel more confident and happy about what you wrote if you’re not rushing to write it.

 Don’t try to write your wedding vows all in one go.
 Think of it like an essay for school.
 First, get together all of your notes and jot down some funny stories you want to include in your wedding vows.
 Then, write it all down in your first draft.
 Now if you gave yourself enough time (HINT see tip number 7 ??), put your vows aside for a few days or maybe even a week.
 When you have some time to revisit them, you’ll be able to look things over with fresh eyes and be able to add more things you thought of or move things around to make the flow even better.

 9. Practice, Practice, Practice!

-Once you finish writing your awesome wedding vows, make sure you read over them a few times.
+Once you finish writing your wedding vows, make sure you read over them a few times.
 Even better, ask a friend if you can practice reading your vows to them.
 That way, when your wedding day comes, you’ll feel super confident in what you are saying and the words will just flow naturally.